SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

-The example defines a ``Vector2D`` structure for a two-dimensional position vector ``(x, y)``, followed by a definition of an :newTerm:`operator function` to add together instances of the ``Vector2D`` structure:
+The example defines a ``Vector2D`` structure for a two-dimensional position vector ``(x, y)``, followed by a definition of an :newTerm:`operator method` to add together instances of the ``Vector2D`` structure:

 .. testcode:: customOperators